 If you're looking to visit the natural wonder that is Fraser Island in Queensland Australia, you're probably wondering how best to get there.
 There are several departure points to choose from, so depending on where you are planning on travelling to on the mainland, you'll want to arrange your itinerary accordingly.
 We've got everything you need to know before travelling to Fraser Island Below.

-Fraser Island is an easy to book destination on the eastern coast of Australia.
+Fraser Island is located on the eastern coast of Australia.
 It’s the world’s largest sand island and it sits off the coast of Queensland near Rainbow Beach and Hervey Bay - the two major departure points to the island.
 It is one of the most iconic destinations in Australia and is by far one of the most unique islands in the world.
 It is famous for its freshwater lakes, tranquil creeks, curious dingoes and sandy highway and is visited by thousands of people every year.
 Luckily for you, it’s easier to book than ever.

 Fraser Island is part of the Great Sandy National Park and does not allow domestic pets on the island, including dogs.
 The one exception to the rule is assistance dogs such as seeing-eye or hearing dogs, which require a permit before being allowed on the island.

 The S.S.
-Maheno Shipwreck is one of the many attractions that can be found on Fraser Island.
-Along with Eli Creek, Champagne Pools and Lake McKenzie, it is one of the top sites to visit on the island.
+Maheno Shipwreck is one of the many highlights that can be found on Fraser Island.
+Along with Eli Creek, Champagne Pools and Lake McKenzie, it is one of the top attractions on the island.
 It has been beached there since 1935.

 Fraser Island was listed as a UNESCO World Heritage site in 1992.
 It is the world's largest sand island and is recognised for its outstanding universal values.
 The island is home to unique sites such as perched lakes, rainforests and complex sand dunes.